nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 This module, along with the :ref:`concrete persistence modules <Persistence>` that adapt particular database management systems, are the most important parts of this library.
-The other modules (:doc:`domain </topics/domain>`, :doc:`application </topics/application>`, :doc:`system </topics/system>`) serve *primarily* as guiding examples of how to use the persistence modules to build event-sourced applications and event-driven systems.
+The other modules (:doc:`domain </topics/domain>`, :doc:`application </topics/application>`, :doc:`projection </topics/projection>`, and :doc:`system </topics/system>`) serve *primarily* as guiding examples of how to use the persistence modules to build event-sourced applications and event-driven systems.

 Requirements
 ============